Amaliebra/07.10.2024-CRUD-project/readme.md

 ## Conclusion

 ### Idea
-Our first idea was to create an app that could gather weather data based on a location search.
-We soon realized that this would be too ambitious for a week-long project.
-It would entail managing an enormous amount of data and setting up the structure for it.
+Initially, we envisioned developing an app that would gather weather data based on location searches and provide a week's worth of forecasts.
+However, we quickly recognized that this scope was too ambitious for a one-week project.
+Managing such a vast amount of data and establishing the necessary infrastructure would require significantly more time and resources than we had available.

 ### Function and Use
-We ended up using an API with a predetermined location for Bergen, and instead, we added more data for that location, along with filters and logic for viewing and removing data.
-The API itself limited us to refreshing the data every hour.
+We chose to use an API that provided weather data for a specific location—Bergen.
+Rather than trying to cover multiple areas, we decided to dive deeper into Bergen, adding more detailed information and incorporating features that let users filter and manage that data.
+One challenge we faced was that the API only allowed us to refresh the data every hour, which influenced how we handled everything.

 ### Design Process & Figma
-The initial design planned in Figma and what we ultimately implemented changed over the course of development.
-We used this project for practice, so at times, the design changed drastically on a day-to-day basis.
-By the time of writing this, it will likely change some more.
+The initial design we created in Figma was a quick sketch of the layout, showcasing our concept for a search function and data display.
+However, as development progressed, our implementation evolved significantly.
+Since we approached this project as a learning experience, the design underwent substantial changes almost daily.
+By the time of writing this, it is likely to evolve even further.

 ### Branches and GitHub
-This was our first time managing several branches, as well as our first experience collaborating on GitHub.
-We faced some issues with overwriting branches, in addition to forgetting to use the correct branch.
-However, we always managed to restore our progress, either by recovering commits or using local saves.
-We learned a lot about how to work together on a project and what the best practices are for branch usage.
+This was our first experience managing multiple branches and collaborating on GitHub.
+We ran into some challenges, like accidentally overwriting branches and forgetting to switch to the right one.
+Luckily, we were able to restore our progress by recovering commits or relying on local saves.
+Through this process, we learned a lot about teamwork and best practices for using branches effectively.